Frequently Asked Questions

 To achieve this, we are working closely with the National Park Authority, the National Trust and Natural England, and will also work with other relevant local organisations to ensure that the impact of our temporary construction work on the natural environment is kept to a minimum.
 We are working together with them and landscape restoration specialists on a plan to restore – and potentially enhance – the habitat in the area once the construction of the project is complete.

 What will be the extent of the disruption to livestock and the people who use Hale Purlieu?

 Construction is scheduled to take two years.
-If we are successful in obtaining the appropriate consents and necessary funding, we aim to start work in spring 2020 and be finished with the pylons removed by spring 2022.
+If we are successful in obtaining the appropriate consents and necessary funding, we aim to start work in late 2020 and be finished with the pylons removed in 2022.

 We will not, however, be working across the whole site for the two-year duration of the project.
 Construction would take place in stages which would allow for the free and safe movement of livestock and people up and down the Purlieu throughout construction, keeping restrictions on livestock grazing and recreation to a minimum.
 We would actively inform local people of the various phases of the work, where it will be located and any likely impact, if any, it might have on them.

 We will continue to seek advice from the Verderers, commoners and local people during public consultation and throughout the construction programme.
 This will enable us to take local considerations – including activities such as the drift – and specific feedback into account, and where appropriate incorporate them into our plans.

 What will the impact be on the village of Hale and the surrounding villages?